Bruce Woodcock (boxer)

-Bruce Woodcock (18 January 1920 - 21 December 1997) was an English light heavyweight and heavyweight boxer from Doncaster.
-He held the British and Empire heavyweight titles from 1945 to 1950, and was the European heavyweight champion 1946–1949.
-He fought unsuccessfully for a World title in 1950.
+Bruce Woodcock (18 January 1920 - 21 December 1997) was an English professional boxer who held the Great Britain, British Empire and European heavyweight titles from 1945-1950.
+He fought unsuccessfully for the BBBofC/EBU versions of the World Heavyweight Championship in 1950.
+In 2017, Woodcock (1942-1950) was ranked No. 9 on the Top 10 Greatest British Heavyweights of All Time.

-Woodcock was known as a skilled and aggressive heavyweight boxer with a big overhand right knockout punch.
-At 6 ft tall and weighing 190 lbs, his physique was shredded like a modern bodybuilder.
-He finished with a record of 35 wins (31 knockouts) and 4 losses.
+Bruce Woodcock used his initials (B.W.) to add "Best Wishes" to autographs for fans.
+At 6 ft tall and weighing 190 lbs, his physique was shredded like a modern bodybuilder (David Laid).
+Woodcock was known as a skilled and aggressive boxer with an overhand right knockout punch.
+He finished with a record of 35 wins (31 KOs/88.57%) and 4 losses.

 Biography

 Early life and amateur career

 Born in Doncaster, West Riding of Yorkshire in 1920 and brought up in Balby, Woodcock took up boxing at the age of 6, and was a schoolboy champion at the age of 12.
 He went on to work as a railway fitter in the L.N.E.R. loco sheds, joining the attached amateur boxing club.

 He was trained during his early years by his father, a former British Army lightweight champion.
 In 1938-39, he won the Northern Counties light heavyweight championship, qualifying for the ABA finals at the Royal Albert Hall in 1939, which he also won, beating A. Ford in the final.
 He represented England at the 1939 European Amateur Boxing Championships in Dublin, losing to Franciszek Szymura of Poland in the semi-final, and to Lajos Szigeti of Hungary in the third place bout.